gitter-badger/0/README.md

 We do not **use** *PINF.Genesis* in this template but are *implementing one model* of the *PINF.Genesis approach* using minimal implementation and targeting it to **NodeJS** and **JavaScript** specifically.
 Whatever we do here will be compatible with the **much wider scoped** *PINF.Genesis* platform which targets many runtimes and languages when it is released for general use.

-We already use the *PINF.Genesis.cjson* file to get ready for when *PINF.Genesis* is released as this project will act as one reference implementation of a *PINF.Genesis* based system at that time.
+We already use the *PINF.Genesis.ccjson* file to get ready for when *PINF.Genesis* is released as this project will act as one reference implementation of a *PINF.Genesis* based system at that time.